alefragnani/vscode-numbered-bookmarks/README.md

 ## Available commands

-* `Numbered Bookmarks: Toggle Bookmark '#number'` Mark/unmark the current line with a numbered bookmark
+* `Numbered Bookmarks: Toggle Bookmark '#number'` Mark/unmark the current position with a numbered bookmark
 * `Numbered Bookmarks: Jump to Bookmark '#number'` Move the cursor to the numbered bookmark
 * `Numbered Bookmarks: List` List all bookmarks from the current file
 * `Numbered Bookmarks: List from All Files` List all bookmarks from the all files